How-to guides

 • 1-800-GOT-JUNK: $129-240 per pickup (requires on-site estimate, crew of two in branded truck).
 No online scheduling for commercial volume.

-• LoadUp: $79-175 per item plus $50-80 service fee.
+• LoadUp: Per-item pricing plus service fee with instant online quotes.
 Commercial portal available but per-order service fees add up at scale.

 • Local operators: $75-200 per pickup.
 Inconsistent availability, no consolidated billing, variable insurance coverage.